-Five (5) dry unit weight tests per ASTM D7263-09 (2018) and unconfined compressive strength tests per ASTM 2166-16 were performed on representative soils obtained from representative split spoon samples to determine the current in-situ dry unit weight, corresponding moisture and compressive strength of each representative cohesive sample.
-Liquid limit and plastic limit tests were performed in accordance with ASTM D4318-10 on seven (7) representative soil samples.
-Five (5) particle size analyses (including sieve analysis and hydrometer analysis tests) were performed in accordance with ASTM D 422-63(2007) on representative soil samples.
+A total of fifteen (15) dry unit weight tests per ASTM D7263-09 (2018) and unconfined compressive strength tests per ASTM 2166-16 were performed on representative soils obtained from representative split spoon samples to determine the current in-situ dry unit weight, corresponding moisture and compressive strength of each representative cohesive sample.
+Liquid limit and plastic limit tests were performed in accordance with ASTM D4318-10 on a total of twenty-two (22) representative soil samples.
+A total of fifteen (15) particle size analyses (including sieve analysis and hydrometer analysis tests) were performed in accordance with ASTM D 422-63(2007) on representative soil samples.
 The Atterberg Limits tests and sieve analysis and hydrometer analysis tests were performed by Rubino Engineering a Women Business Enterprise (WBE) and sub consultant for SEECO Consultants, Inc.